 How to Get an Initial, Reliable Estimate of Your True Blood Pressure

 Your “true blood pressure” is thought to represent your usual blood pressures over long periods of time.
-Even normal, good blood pressure readings will fluctuate continuously in a 24-hour period, and the variability is influenced by many physiological factors.
+Even normal, blood pressure accuracy can fluctuate continuously in a 24-hour period.
+You may even get different blood pressure readings within minutes.
+The variability is influenced by many physiological factors.
 Keep in mind that even good blood pressure can change by ≥20 mm Hg between readings.
 You should not be concerned about this.